Blog Posts

 Tank size and capacity

+The size of the cleaning tank is a fundamental consideration.
 The Sereclean Dental Pod stands out with the market's largest tank capacity, specifically designed by dentists to accommodate multiple aligners, retainers, or even dentures in a single cleaning cycle.

 Temperature control and safety